 About Me

 My name is Will Riley.
-I wear multiple hats as a researcher, teacher, designer, software engineer, and writer.
+I wear multiple hats as a moral psychology researcher, ethical leadership coach & trainer, and research software engineer.

-I recently accepted a position as a Research & Development Software Developer at Wageningen Food & Biobased Research at Wageningen University & Research (WUR).
-The position will begin in early November, 2021.
+I currently work as a Researcher & Research Software Engineer at Wageningen Food & Biobased Research at Wageningen University & Research (WUR).

 I graduated with a Ph.D. in Educational Psychology (Applied Cognition and Development) from the University of Georgia.
 My dissertation research examined how people make moral judgments about consumer behaviors, like eating meat and using plastic straws, which indirectly harm animals, and whether beliefs about the minds of animals influences those judgments.
 Specifically, I tested whether attributing mental capacities to animals increases our moral concern for harming them.
 My advisor was Dr. Leonard Martin.